Bogdan016/MyMDB-Website/README.md

 1. Clone the project from the GitHub repository.
 2. Configure the MySQL database.
 3. Run the Spring Boot application.
-4. Access the web interface and explore the features.
+4. Access the web interface.

 # Examples